Technology / Networking

 What is 802.3af?

 The 802.3af standard is also referred to as simply PoE.
 This is because it is the initial PoE standard.
 It allows for a maximum of 15.4 watts.
 Devices that consume at this wattage or less are type 1 devices.
-This standard was a great start and at the time provided more than sufficient power for most devices.
-A huge benefit for type 1 devices are the power requirements.
+This standard was a great start and, at the time, provided more than sufficient power for most devices.

+A huge benefit for type 1 devices is the power requirements.
 Because these have the lowest power requirements, that equates to lower capacity power supplies and circuits to the switches.
 In other words, it can be more economical.
 802.3af devices are compatible with 802.3af and 802.3at switches.
 The downside to these devices is that functionality and features may be limited due to the limited power constraints.

 What is 802.3at?

-The 802.3at standard increased the maximum power to 25.5 watts.
-It is commonly referred to as PoE+ or PoE Plus.
-Devices that consume at this wattage or less down to the wattage of type 1 devices are considered type 2 devices.
-The major benefit for this is that this standard supports higher power needs for devices (type 2).
+This is commonly referred to as PoE+ or PoE Plus.
+Devices that consume at this wattage or less are considered type 2 devices.
+The major benefit is that this standard supports higher power needs for devices (type 2).
 For example, VoIP phones with LCD and video conference ability may fit into this.

-Another benefit for this is that at the switch level, it supports type 1 and 2 devices as it is backwards compatible with 802.3at.
-From a device perspective, 802.3at devices are likely to be more feature rich, including color screens where applicable.
-The downside is that with the increased power requirements, it could cost a lot more in power related costs.
-Many times power supplies require enough power that you may need one or more dedicated circuits for these power supplies.
-If you use a battery backup, higher end backups are also needed.
-It can become difficult to supply the power in the way that's needed if you have many devices that need this increased power.
+The downside is that the increased power requirements could result in significantly higher power-related costs.
+Many times, power supplies require enough power that you may need one or more dedicated circuits for these power supplies.
+If you use a battery backup, higher-end backups are also needed.
+It can become difficult to supply the required power if you have many devices that require this increased power.

 802.3at vs. 802.3af

-The standards are not mutually exclusive.
-It is not one versus the other.
-With 802.3at being the newer standard, on the switch side, it is backwards compatible.
-If a port can only negotiate 802.3af due to the end device only supporting that, there will be no issues.
-On the other hand if the end device requires 802.3at but the switch only supports 802.3af, it will not work since the device requires a newer standard and more power than the switch can accommodate.
+On the other hand, if the end device requires 802.3at but the switch only supports 802.3af, it will not work since the device requires a newer standard and more power than the switch can accommodate.
 802.3at compatible switches work quite well with 802.3af devices.

 802.3at or 802.3af: Which Should I Use?